Enterprise Architecture Benefits

 Working with Enterprise Architecture leads to increasing the ability to change and transform.

-You may want to implement new technologies and concepts like artificial intelligence, block and IoT in order to innovate your business model.
+You may want to implement new technologies and concepts like artificial intelligence, block, and IoT to innovate your business model.

-Having EA documented and used in projects, makes sure that you know exactly how everything is currently configured, related and works in your organization and what the impact of change on anything is in the near future.
+Having EA documented and used in projects ensures you know exactly how everything is configured, related, and works in your organization.
+The impact of change on anything is short.

-With that, the constructions or outdated standards and technologies that may be blocking innovation can be removed or phased out step by step.
-With EA you really become ready for the future.
+With that, the constructions or outdated standards and technologies blocking innovation can be removed or phased out step by step.
+With EA, you become ready for the future.

 Dragon1 as EA method supports you in creating the necessary holistic view of the enterprise.